Dr. Laleh Amiri-Kordestani, MD

 Dr. Christine Simmons, MD

-Medical Oncologist, BC Cancer Agency, Vancouver, BC, Canada
+Medical Oncologist, BC Cancer Agency Vancouver; Clinical Associate Professor, Department of Medicine, University of British Columbia, Vancouver, BC, Canada

-Dr. Christine Simmons is a Medical Oncologist at the BCCA Vancouver.
-She completed her residency training in Toronto, and completed a fellowship in Locally Advanced Breast Cancer at Princess Margaret Hospital in Toronto.
+Dr. Christine Simmons is a Medical Oncologist at the BCCA Vancouver and Clinical Associate Professor in the Department of Medicine at the University of British Columbia.
+She completed her residency training in Toronto, and completed a fellowship at Princess Margaret Hospital in Toronto.
 She also completed a Master’s in Clinical Epidemiology at University of Toronto.
-She is a Clinical Assistant Professor at the University of British Columbia in the Faculty of Medicine.
+She is currently the Chair of Sarcoma Systemic Program for BCCA.

 Co-Chair: Session 3 - Hormonal Therapies and Cardiovascular RiskRead More...